Piyushraj7982/PRODIGY_WD_01/README.md

 This project demonstrates the creation of an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
 The navigation menu has a fixed position and is visible on all pages.

  🖥️ Features:-
-🧠 Fixed position navigation menu
+🧠 Fixed position navigation menu <br>
-🧠 Color/style change on scroll
+🧠 Color/style change on scroll <br>
-🧠 Color/style change on hover
+🧠 Color/style change on hover <br>
-🧠 Responsive design
+🧠 Responsive design <br>

 # Technologies Used
-📖 HTML for structuring the menu
+📖 HTML for structuring the menu <br>
-📖 CSS for styling the menu
+📖 CSS for styling the menu <br>
-📖 JavaScript for adding interactivity
+📖 JavaScript for adding interactivity <br>

  # Setup Instructions
 🖥️Clone the repository: